1887 - 1937

 At this era, I solidify my skills as a constructor and also embark on taking our name and brand outside of Spain to various trade fairs of pivotal importance for the music world such as Frankfurt Musikmesse, NAMM, Japan, Music China and many others, taking advantage of the resurgence of interest in the Spanish culture all over the world.

-In 2010, in the midst of my personal and professional maturity I embark on a new era together with my daughter and son with great energy and excitement.
+In 2010, in the midst of my personal and professional maturity I decided to embark on a new era together with my son and daughter Felipe Jr. and María, with great energy and excitement.

-The memory of my father is very resent at this time.
-From him I learnt everything in my profession, passed on, as only he knew, the taste for things well done and the close relationship with the guitarist.
+The memory of my father is very much present at this time.
+From him I learned everything there is to know about this trade, and above all, the taste for a job well done as well as fostering a close relationship with the artist.

-Since 2010 the workshop has been moved to Arrieta 4 street, very close to the Felipe Vº workshop.
-The new space is intimate and ideal for any professional or aficionado who wished to test out the guitars and see firsthand the process of guitar construction.
+Since 2010 the workshop has moved to 4 Arrieta St. very close to the 2 Felipe Vº St. workshop.
+The new space is intimate and ideal for any professional or aficionado who wishes to test out the guitars and see firsthand the process of guitar construction.